thismarioperez/squarespace-project-boilerplate/project_title/README.md

 -

 `npm run start:live`
-> Starts the Squarespace Server, using content from `https://PROJECT_URL-production.squarespace.com` and serves files from `/build`.
+> Just like the main start task but using content from `https://PROJECT_URL-production.squarespace.com`.

 -